Women's rights in Brazil: Abortion

 Abortion is illegal in Brazil except for the case of rape, when the mother's life is in danger or in cases of fetuses with anencephaly which was recently adapted in 2012.
 Though abortions are against the law, it is estimated that over one million abortions are performed in Brazil each year, though data on abortion incidence is not systemically collected.
 Over two hundred thousand women are treated for abortion complications each year in Brazilian hospitals.
 The punishment for a woman performing an abortion on herself or consenting to an abortion is one to three years of imprisonment.
 The punishment for those performing abortions is one to four years of imprisonment, and this number increases by one-third if harm is caused to the women or one-half if the abortion leads to the death of the woman.

 Feminist movement activists go on the streets since June 4, 2011 to protest against the law that makes abortion illegal.
-The protest is called "Marcha Das Vadias" which was inspired by the Canadian protest that happened in Toronto, Canada two months prior with the same intents.
+The protest is called "Marcha Das Vadias" which was inspired by the Canadian protest that took place in Toronto, Canada two months prior with the same intents.

 The new President Jair Bolsonaro elected on October 28, 2018 chose the pastor Damares Alves as the Minister of Women, Family and Human's Rights of Brazil.
 Alves claims the new government wishes a Brazil a "country without abortions" but the previous exceptions will not be changed.

 In early August 2020, a 10-year-old girl discovered that she was pregnant after being repeatedly raped for 4 years by her uncle.
 The pregnancy's threat to her life led the girl's parents to decide upon aborting the child.
 According to Brazilian law, abortion is legal, in cases of rape & when the mother's life is in danger However, taking court's permission beforehand is necessary.
 The anti-abortion activist published the girl's name and hospital's name which agreed to do the abortion.
 The protestors then blocked the hospital from being accessed and harassed the hospital staff.
 However, the girl finally succeeded in reaching the hospital, hiding in a truck and got the abortion performed on 17 August 2020.